 Coltricia sp-IN01

-Life > Fungi > Basidiomycota > Agaricomycotina > Agaricomycetes > Hymenochaetales > Hymenochaetaceae
+Life > Fungi > Basidiomycota > Agaricomycotina > Agaricomycetes > Hymenochaetales > Hymenochaetaceae > Coltricia

 Coltricia species can be found in forested soil along woodland trails during the summer.
 The species collected for this study is an undescribed North American species going under the cryptic name Coltricia sp-IN01.
 It has a circular shape in outline (from the top down) and is navel-shaped, sunken in the center, or somewhat funnel shaped.
 The flesh is quite thin and flexible.
-The tooth-shaped reproductive surface on the bottom of the cap provide a unique distinguishing feature along with its central stem and terrestrial habit.
+The pore-shaped to tooth-shaped reproductive surface on the bottom of the cap provide a unique distinguishing feature along with its central stem and terrestrial habit.

 Stay tuned for more details once it gets described.